ldrumm/twobitxml/readme.md

 twobitxml
 =========
-libtwobitxml is a lightweight DOM-based xml parsing library written in C. It is non validating and intended to simplify a programmers route to proper XML import.
+libtwobitxml is a lightweight DOM-based xml parsing library written in C. It is non-validating and intended to simplify a programmers route to proper XML import.

 **Features**